 Group Work & Presentations: Encouraging teamwork and communication skills

-Your learning may be assessed through the following methods: coursework, written reports and oral presentations to assess your critical engagement with construction management principles; traditional examinations and practical projects which assess your comprehension and application of key theories; reflective reports and presentations to assess analytical reasoning and decision-making; simulation exercises and technical software training to aid real-world application of learning; group projects and leadership exercises to develop teamwork and decision-making skills, and self-directed research projects that promote deeper engagement with the subject matter.
+You learning may be assessed through coursework, written reports and oral presentations to assess your critical engagement with construction management principles; traditional examinations and practical projects which assess your comprehension and application of key theories; reflective reports and presentations to assess analytical reasoning and decision-making; simulation exercises and technical software training to aid real-world application of learning; group projects and leadership exercises to develop teamwork and decision-making skills, and self-directed research projects that promote deeper engagement with the subject matter.
+Digital learning tools are also used to enhance your learning experience.
+These may include:

 An interview through the medium of Welsh when applying for a place.